zblenlighten/power/Computer science.md

     - Remote procedure call (RPC)
   - Concurrency
     - Construct concurrent programs
-      - Process (fork, exec, waitpid, IPC)
+      - Process: each process has a separate memory address space
+      - I/O multiplexing: event-driven server runs in the context of a single process
-      - I/O multiplexing
+      - Multithreading: process + I/O multiplexing, shared variable synchronization error
+    - Mutual exclusion：Thread safety
+      - Locks (mutexes)
-      - Multithreading
+      - Readers–writer locks
+      - Reentrant mutexes (Recursive locks)
-    - Deadlock
+      - Semaphores
-      - Possible causes: Mutual exclusion, Hold and wait or resource holding, No preemption, Circular wait
+      - Possible causes of Deadlock: mutual exclusion, hold and wait or resource holding, no preemption, circular wait
-    - How concurrency is achieved: via context-switching in a single core, and parallelism in a multi-core
+    - How concurrency is achieved: via context switching in a single core, or parallelism in a multi-core
     - Hardware
       - CPU: Time-sharing
       - RAM: Sharding